-- (7) Any additional matters, including recommendations for amendment of laws, changes in administrative regulations, rules and practices and patterns of special organization, and changes in levels and patterns of education financial support. - (c) The Board shall annually submit amendments to or revisions of the plan required by subsection (b) to the Governor and General Assembly and make it available for public comment under subdivision (1) and for public distribution no less than 30 days before January 15 of each year.
-All such submissions shall set forth in detail the progress made in the implementation of the plan.

-(d) The Board shall adopt rules covering:

-- (1) The qualifications of and standards for certification of teachers, teacher assistants, speech clinicians, school psychologists, and others involved in the education and training of children with special needs; - (2) Minimum standards for the individualized educational program for all children with special needs other than for the pregnant children, and for the educational program for the pregnant children, who receive special education and related services; and - (3) Any other rules as may be necessary or appropriate for carrying out the purposes of this Article.
+- (c) The Board shall annually submit amendments to or revisions of the plan required by subsection (b) to the Governor and General Assembly and make it available for public comment pursuant to subdivision (1) and for public distribution no less than 30 days before January 15 of each year.
+All such submissions shall set forth in detail the progress made in the implementation of the plan. - (d) The Board shall adopt rules covering: - (1) The qualifications of and standards for certification of teachers, teacher assistants, speech clinicians, school psychologists, and others involved in the education and training of children with special needs; - (2) Minimum standards for the individualized educational program for all children with special needs other than for the pregnant children, and for the educational program for the pregnant children, who receive special education and related services; and - (3) Any other rules as may be necessary or appropriate for carrying out the purposes of this Article.
 Representatives from the Departments of Health and Human Services and Correction and the Office of Juvenile Justice-Services, Correction, and Juvenile Justice and Delinquency Prevention shall be involved in the development of the standards outlined under this subsection. - (e) On or before October 15, each local educational agency shall report annually to the Board the extent to which it is then providing special education for children with special needs.
-The annual report also shall detail the means by which the local educational agency proposes to secure full compliance with the policy of this Article, including the following:

-(1) A statement of the extent to which the required education and services will be provided directly by the agency;

-A statement of the extent to which standards in force under G.S.
-115C-

-110(b)(5) and (d)(2) are being met by the agency; and

-(3) The means by which the agency will contract to provide, at levels meeting standards in force under G.S.
-115C-110(b)(5) and (d)(2), all special education and related services not provided directly by it or by the State.

-(f) After submitting the report required by subsection (e), the local educational agency also shall submit such supplemental and additional reports as the Board may require to keep the local educational agency's plan current.

-(g) By rule, the Board shall prescribe due dates not later than October 15 of each year, and all other necessary or appropriate matters relating to these annual and supplemental and additional reports.

-- (h) The annual report shall be a two-year plan for providing appropriate special education and related services to children with special needs.
+The annual report also shall detail the means by which the local educational agency proposes to secure full compliance with the policy of this Article, including the following: - (1) A statement of the extent to which the required education and services will be provided directly by the agency; - (2) A statement of the extent to which standards in force pursuant to G.S.
+115C-110(b)(5) and (d)(2) are being met by the agency; and - (3) The means by which the agency will contract to provide, at levels meeting standards in force pursuant to G.S.
+115C-110(b)(5) and (d)(2), all special education and related services not provided directly by it or by the State. - (f) After submitting the report required by subsection (e), the local educational agency also shall submit such supplemental and additional reports as the Board may require to keep the local educational agency's plan current. - (g) By rule, the Board shall prescribe due dates not later than October 15 of each year, and all other necessary or appropriate matters relating to these annual and supplemental and additional reports. - (h) The annual report shall be a two-year plan for providing appropriate special education and related services to children with special needs.
 The agency shall submit the plan to the Board for its review, approval, modification, or disapproval.
 Unless thereafter modified with approval of the Board, the plan shall be adhered to by the local educational agency.
 The procedure for approving, disapproving, establishing, and enforcing the plan shall be the same as that set forth for the annual plan.
-The long-range plan shall include such provisions as may be appropriate for the following, without limitation: - (1) Establishment of classes, other programs of instruction, curricula, facilities, equipment, and special services for children with special needs; and personnel working with children with special needs.
+The long-range plan shall include such provisions as may be appropriate for the following, without limitation:

+Establishment of classes, other programs of instruction, curricula, facilities, equipment, and special services for children with special needs; and

-(2) Utilization and professional development of teachers and other
+(2) Utilization and professional development of teachers and other personnel working with children with special needs.